Substance Use

 • A medical-assisted detox will help reduce symptoms of alcohol withdrawal while ensuring you’re properly supported concerning underlying mental health symptoms.

 • Once your body has eliminated alcohol from your system, you can focus on healing.
-An individualized treatment program
+An individualized treatment program with proper drug administration that’s accredited is important.

-For many, Prozac is a safe medication that helps them address symptoms of depression so they can live a more meaningful life.
+For many, Prozac is a safe antidepressant medication that helps them address symptoms of depression so they can live a more meaningful life.
 However, when someone starts taking alcohol to address their symptoms, this is a significant red flag.

 Each individual is unique, so they require tailored approaches to treatment.
 While alcoholism and conditions like depression often overlap, no two people will have the same medical history, mental health status, etc.